-How Can You Find out Someone's Address?
+How to Find Someone's Address?

-How to Find Someone's address?
+How To Find Someone's Address

 When you need to find where someone lives, it can be challenging to decide where to begin.
 A simple search engine query may be helpful but the results can turn into even more work if the person you’re looking for has a common name or moves more than the average person.
 Search engine results may not show how recently an address was valid, which can make it impossible to know where to begin.

+So how to find a person by name?
 A more reliable search engine like RecordsFinder.com returns many different types of information and is updated more frequently from millions of pages of public records, including the person’s current address, age, occupation, schools attended, and names of siblings and children, allowing you to narrow the results quickly.
 From there you may be able to confirm one of several addresses provided.

-Taxes, telephones, and residents lists are all public records, and public records can help find where someone lives.
+Taxes, telephones, and resident lists are all public records, and public records can help find where someone lives.
 If a relative’s obituary comes up in a search, see if it reveals where each of the living descendants resides.

-• property records (not always searchable by name);
+• Property records (not always searchable by name);

-• tax records including vehicle excise receipts are sent to all residents;
+• Tax records including vehicle excise receipts are sent to all residents;

-• birth records (official copies are only released to family members but some information may be excerpted by request), and
+• Birth records (official copies are only released to family members but some information may be excerpted by request), and

-• resident lists that are used for census purposes.
+• Resident lists that are used for census purposes.

 The local public library is often a repository of information.
 You may inquire here about local phone directories that list all residents and their addresses.
 These are public records.
 Phone books are also cataloged at the Library of Congress and searchable online.